Ultimate Monticello Real Estate Investing Guide for 2026

 Buy and Hold

-If a real estate investor purchases an investment property for the purpose of holding it for an extended period, that is a Buy and Hold plan.
-While a property is being kept, it is usually rented or leased, to increase returns.
+If an investor buys a property with the idea of retaining it for a long time, that is a Buy and Hold approach.
+While a property is being retained, it is normally being rented, to maximize returns.

-When the property has appreciated, it can be sold at a later date if market conditions adjust or the investor’s plan calls for a reallocation of the assets.
+When the property has grown in value, it can be sold at a later date if local real estate market conditions adjust or your plan calls for a reallocation of the portfolio.

 Factors to Consider